JnyJny/busylight/README.md

 ## `busylight serve`

-Start a FastAPI-based service that provides access to all connected lights via HTTP.
+Start a FastAPI-based service to access lights.

 All connected lights are managed by the service, allowing long-running animations and effects that the native device APIs might not support.

 Once the service is started, the API documentation is available via these two URLs: